 Project Description: With an emphasis on collaboration in this project, students will work in teams of three or four people to complete the tasks.
-They will select a country to represent and develop a space program for and create a space rover, mission plan, recruitment video and website.
+They will develop and space research company with the goal of developing a mission that will gather data on an Earth-like planet.
 Throughout the unit students will study changing understandings of the universe and the competition to innovate that has existed between countries throughout history.
-Ultimately, the students will reflect on the process of innovation throughout the unit and developed an understanding of what facilitates an external culture of innovation as well as one’s own ability to be innovative.
+Ultimately, the students will reflect on the process of innovation throughout the unit and develop an understanding of what facilitates an external culture of innovation as well as one’s own ability to be innovative.

 Essential Question: What drives innovation?